menuDecorMatters

 How To

 You've chosen furniture that makes your heart sing, slathered your walls in your dream hue, and dotted the space with chic accessories.
 But wait—something's still not quite right.
-Often, it's the lighting that truly brings a room to life.
-Far from just a way to brighten up a room, the right lighting sets the emotional tone, carves out functional spaces, and even turns your favorite artwork into a showstopping focal point.
+Often, good lighting is what truly brings a room to life.
+Complementing natural light, the right indoor house lighting sets the emotional tone, carves out functional spaces, and even turns your favorite artwork into a showstopping focal point.

 The Science of Lighting